milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy/app-users.md

 To provide you use of, and to improve, our apps and services (e.g., identifying ways to make our platform easier to use or navigate)
 To personalize your experience using our apps and services (e.g., by changing how we may order items that we show you) To advertise and market products or features to you
+To maintain the security of the service
+To detect or prevent fraud or spam